GoogleChrome/web.dev/src/site/content/en/blog/aria-poison-or-antidote/index.md

 Our menu bar was created with duct tape and divs.
 As a result, a screen reader has no idea what any of it is.
 The background color for the active item is just a color.
 The menu item divs are just plain objects with no particular meaning.
-As such, a user of our menubar doesn't get any instructions of what keys to press or what item they're on.
+Consequently, a user of our menubar doesn't get any instructions about what keys to press or what item they're on.

 But that's no fair!
 The menu bar acts just fine for the sighted user.

 ARIA to the rescue.
-ARIA lets us pretend to the screen reader and convince it that focus is in a menu bar.
+ARIA lets us pretend to the screen reader that focus is in a menu bar.
 If the author does everything right, our custom menu bar will look to the screen reader just like a menu bar in a native desktop application.